-If you don’t have enough money in your account, credit card cheques may seem like a great option if the shop or tradesman doesn’t accept credit cards.
+If you don’t have enough money in your account, credit card cheques might seem like a great option if the shop or tradesman doesn’t accept credit cards.
 However, they will actually leave you in an even worse financial position.

 What is a credit card cheque?

 However, using them will cost you a lot more than if you spent on a credit card, and you’ll have less protection.

 However, credit card providers are now banned from sending out unsolicited credit card cheques.

 Why using credit card cheques should be avoided